ROHITJAIND/EX-04-Implement-A-search-algorithm-for-a-Graph/README.md

 # EX-04 Implement A* Search Algorithm for a Graph
 ### Aim:
-To Implement A* Search algorithm for a Graph using Python 3.
+To Implement A* Search algorithm for a Graph using Python 3. &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;**DATE: 28.04.2024**

 ### Algorithm:
-1. Initialize the open list
+- Initialize the open list
-2. Initialize the closed list put the starting node on the open list (you can leave its f at zero)
+- Initialize the closed list
+  - put the starting node on the open
+  - list (you can leave its f at zero)
-3.  while the open list is not empty
+- while the open list is not empty
   - find the node with the least f on the open list, call it "q"
   - pop q off the open list
   - generate q's 8 successors and set their parents to q
   - for each successor
-      - if successor is the goal, stop search
+  - if successor is the goal, stop searcH
   - else, compute both g and h for successor
   - successor.g = q.g + distance between successor and q
   - successor.h = distance from goal to successor (This can be done using many ways, we will discuss three heuristics- Manhattan, Diagonal and Euclidean Heuristics)
   - successor.f = successor.g + successor.h
     - if a node with the same position as successor is in the OPEN list which has a lower f than successor, skip this successor
     - if a node with the same position as successor  is in the CLOSED list which has a lower f than successor, skip this successor otherwise, add  the node to the open list end (for loop)
     - push q on the closed list
     end (while loop)
 ### Program: